Israeli troops press forward into Gaza City as more Palestinians flee and death toll passes 65,000

 Regulators said the severed phone and internet services hindered the ability of Palestinians to call for help, coordinate evacuations or share details of the offensive that began Monday and aims to take full control of the city.

 Overnight strikes killed at least 16 people, including women and children, hospital officials reported.
-The death count in Gaza climbed to 65,062 since Hamas’ Oct.
-7, 2023, attack, according to Gaza's Health Ministry, which is part of the Hamas-run government.
-Another 165,697 Palestinians have been wounded.
+The death count in Gaza climbed to 65,062, according to Gaza's Health Ministry, which is part of the Hamas-run government.
+Another 165,697 Palestinians have been wounded since the Oct.
+7, 2023, attack by Hamas that triggered the war.

 The ministry does not say how many of the dead were civilians or militants.
 Its figures are seen as a reliable estimate by the U.N. and many independent experts.